Natasha Bure On Being Sent To Christian Camp And Dating In A Modern World

 “I wanted to be just honest because I think us, as girls, we all struggle with dating and relationships and I didn’t want to not talk about it because it is such a big part of our world.”

 Candace Cameron-Bure is known for her Christian upbringing.
-It looks like some of those values have trickled off her daughter.
+It looks like some of those values have trickled to her daughter.
 Natasha talks about what it’s like to be single in a world where it seems like everyone is hooking up, reports Entertainment Tonight.

 “You don’t need a boyfriend.
 Yes, that’s right.
 Say it with me: I don’t need a boyfriend.
 I have to remind myself of that quite often, because there’s so much pressure to couple up if it seems like all of your friends have found their matches.
 But let me tell you, you can have just as much fun by yourself, with your best friends, focusing on doing exactly what you want to do.
 Live your life and focus on your passions and hobbies.”